What is an oil spill?

 Contribution of Drilling and Transportation

 There are various stages involved in drilling, and an accidental oil spill can occur at any of these stages.
 Leaks may happen while production, while handling, transporting and even while storing the oil.
-2.1% of the 706 million gallons of waste oil is from drilling operations.
+2.1% of the 706 million gallons of waste oil are from drilling operations.
 Another 5.2 comes from the transportation processes.
 So, we see that the amount of oil spilled during the operations is not that much it adds up, nonetheless.

 The question may arise that how exactly the offshore drilling operations cause oil spillage.
 These are generally caused by wastes from oil-based drilling mud, leakage of pipelines and flowlines, deck runoff water, or from well failures or blowouts.
 While transportation the tankers and ships can end up spilling their fuel or the oil they are carrying as cargo.
 These oils are of several types, including crude oil, fuel oil, heating oil, etc.